oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 For all cost related to the gas boiler's operation, we multiply the variable cost with the total heat produced by the unit and add it to the sum of the hourly cost evoked by the purchase of natural gas.
-Finllay, we sum up the heat supplied to the heat sink and use the calculated values to compute the LCOH, which are printed to the console with a value of 18.24 €/MWh.
+Finllay, we sum up the heat supplied to the heat sink and use the calculated values to compute the :math:`LCOH`, which are printed to the console with a value of 18.24 €/MWh.

 .. literalinclude:: /../tutorial/introductory/district_heating_supply/district_heating_supply_1.py
     :language: python